-Your vehicle may be equipped with Class IV trailer hitch equipment that has a 10,000 lb (4,545 kg) maximum weight rating, but your vehicle is only capable of towing the maximum weights shown in the Towing trailer Load/Specification Chart earlier in this section.
+You may add Class I trailer hitch equipment to the vehicle that has a 2,000 lb (909 kg) maximum weight rating, but your vehicle is only capable of towing the maximum trailer weights shown in the Towing Load/Specification Chart earlier in this section.

-- Special hitches which include frame reinforcements are required for towing above 2,000 lb (907 kg).
-Suitable genuine NISSAN hitches, ball mounts and hitch balls for pickup trucks and sport utility vehicles are available at a NISSAN dealer. - The hitch should not be attached to or affect the operation of the impactabsorbing bumper. - Do not use axle-mounted hitches. - Do not modify the vehicle exhaust system, brake system, etc. to install a trailer hitch. - To reduce the possibility of additional damage if your vehicle is struck from the rear, where practical, remove the hitch and/or receiver when not in use. - After the hitch is removed, seal the bolt holes to prevent exhaust fumes, water or dust from entering the passenger compartment.
+- Do not use axle-mounted hitches. - The hitch should not be attached to or affect the operation of the impactabsorbing bumper. - Do not modify the vehicle exhaust system, brake system, etc. to install a trailer hitch. - To reduce the possibility of additional damage if your vehicle is struck from the rear, where practical, remove the hitch and/or receiver when not in use. - After the hitch is removed, seal the bolt holes to prevent exhaust fumes, water or dust from entering the passenger compartment. - Regularly check that all trailer hitch mounting bolts are securely mounted.